thesocompany/thesocompany.github.io/PIV Card onboarding.md

 ## They'll ask for your TMS account/Project information

-So we're giving to you right here:
+So we're giving it to you right here:

 VA Location : VACO